Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Methodology

 \subsubsection{Generator architectures}

 In order to generate the adversarial examples, we experiment with three alternative generator architectures of increasing level of complexity:

-\begin{itemize} \item \gru: \citet{Ezen:2020no} has shown that simpler recurrent models (specifically: LSTM) tend to outperform more sophisticated models (specifically: BERT) when the training data is small, since simpler models have fewer parameters and are thus less prone to overfitting.
-Given that data scarcity is characteristic of many AV settings, we consider the Gated Recurrent Unit (GRU) \citep{Cho:2014ps} model, a simplified variant of LSTM.
-We set our model with $2$ unidirectional GRU-layers of $512$ hidden units each, followed by a linear layer with a ReLU activation function.\footnote{We use the PyTorch implementation of GRU: \url{https://pytorch.org/docs/stable/generated/torch.nn.GRU.html}}
+\begin{itemize} \item \gru: Ezen~\cite{Ezen:2020no} shows that simpler recurrent models (specifically: LSTM) tend to outperform more sophisticated models (specifically: BERT) when the training data is small, since simpler models have fewer parameters and are thus less prone to overfitting.
+Given that data scarcity is characteristic of many AV settings, we consider the Gated Recurrent Unit (GRU) \cite{Cho:2014ps} model, a simplified variant of LSTM.
+We set our model with 2 unidirectional GRU-layers of 512 hidden units each, followed by a linear layer with a ReLU activation function.\footnote{We use the PyTorch implementation of GRU: \url{https://pytorch.org/docs/stable/generated/torch.nn.GRU.html}}

-\item \transformer: We consider the original transformer introduced by \citet{Vaswani:2017tt}, that replaced a recurrently-handled memory in favor of fully-attention layers.
-We set our model with $2$ encoder layers of $512$ hidden dimensions each and $4$ attention heads, followed by a linear layer with a ReLU activation.\footnote{Our implementation relies on Pytorch's \texttt{TransformerEncoder}: \url{https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoder.html}}
+\item \transformer: We consider the original transformer introduced by Vaswani et al.~\cite{Vaswani:2017tt}, that replaced a recurrently-handled memory in favor of fully-attention layers.
+We set our model with 2 encoder layers of 512 hidden dimensions each and 4 attention heads, followed by a linear layer with a ReLU activation.\footnote{Our implementation relies on Pytorch's \texttt{TransformerEncoder}: \url{https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoder.html}}